About the Concert

 It is a great pleasure, once again, to welcome everyone to the annual Rotary Jazz Concert in aid of local charities.

-It is difficult to believe that 2023 will be the event's twenty fifth year - a great tribute to the members of the Rotary Club of Ingatestone, and the former members of Shenfield & Hutton Rotary, who work so hard to make the event possible.
+It is difficult to believe that 2024 will be the event's twenty sixth year - a great tribute to the members of the Rotary Club of Ingatestone, and the former members of Shenfield & Hutton Rotary, who work so hard to make the event possible.
 I am afraid that all I have to do is to turn up and enjoy the music - a pleasant task, indeed - and so I must also acknowledge, with thanks, the part that my own staff will be playing in the preparations.

 I do hope that you will all join me, in your usual large numbers, on 2nd July to spend an evening of relaxed merriment and, in particular, to enjoy the swinging music from The Jive Aces.
 I have every confidence that this band , along with The Salty Town Six, will again provide a wonderful evening's entertainment.